-ESR was the first in New Zealand to sequence the genetic material of SARS CoV-2 from patients (external link)and whole genome sequencing has been ongoing since the first wave of the pandemic, but it has certainly taken on a more vital role for the Auckland August Cluster in providing vital pieces of the puzzle which add to the notifiable.
+ESR was the first in New Zealand to sequence the genetic material of SARS CoV-2 from patients (external link)and since then it has become a key tool in our fight against COVID-19.

 We are undertaking novel research into the testing of wastewater(external link) for the presence of SARS CoV-2.
 The overall goal long-term is for robust and reliable tools for the detection of SARS-CoV-2 in sewage, that can be used to identify any unrecognised COVID-19 infections in New Zealand.
 We also want to gauge how infectious it is in sewage and the persistence of SARS-CoV-2 in sewage.

 ESR has a research project exploring whether individuals could give a saliva sample to be tested for SARS-CoV-2.
+This includes the Air NZ study.
 This is based on overseas work that suggests that there may be a role for a test that is more comfortable for people, that could therefore be used more frequently.
 A nasopharyngeal sample is currently the best practice tool for diagnosis, and this is unlikely to change with the introduction of saliva as a sample, but ESR is looking at whether saliva samples could be used in certain settings as a screening tool.

 Serology tests (antibody tests)

 Regarding serology tests (where we look for antibodies from a previous COVID-19 infection), these are becoming more important as the pandemic progresses and we look to find those people who have had the disease but didn’t know they were ill.
 There are many such tests and understanding the value of various test options will be important in knowing how they can best be applied.
 ESR has been evaluating several tests.
 Additionally, we are awaiting ethics around a study in the serology area so keep your eyes peeled for this.

 Potential for foodborne transmission of COVID-19